 2. Otitis Media

 Infection of the middle ear or Otitis Media can also cause muffled hearing and damage the ear further.
-Also known as glue ear, this condition presents a collection of fluid in the middle ear that blocks the transmission of sound to the inner ear.
+This condition presents a collection of fluid in the middle ear that blocks the transmission of sound to the inner ear.
+Fluid accumulates in the middle ear due to swelling or inflammation of one's eustachian tube.
+A proper functioning eustachian tube is central to draining the fluid in the middle ear area.
+Middle ear infections can give you ear pain and lead to impaired hearing if left untreated.
 Depending on the consistency and density of the fluid, diminished hearing may vary in severity.
 In some cases, treatment is not necessary as the ear clears up on its own.
 However, it is always best to seek professional help and follow the instructions of your medical practitioner.

 3. Ear infections